Grow and Convert Leadership and Innovation

 If you are looking for an opportunity, you are looking for people.
 Always remember that people, not companies, are the ones who give you a job.

 If you do not know where to start, go to www.meetup.com, attend after-work events, or join a company network on LinkedIn.
 Do not forget to keep your eyes open at all times!
-I got a job as an IT recruiter at my previous company during an event for IT professionals in Montréal.

 1. Take calculated risks as you look for work options.